cloudyskystack/birdhouse/README.md

 they’re mostly inspired by real-life birds (if I can find any that suit the ideas I want to express), design-wise and personality/behaviour-wise
 I’m definitely planning on adding more birds, so this collection is still very much a work in progress!!

-I generally refer to all of my birds with it/its, but any pronouns are fine.
+I generally refer to all of my birds with it/its, but any way of referring to them is fine.

 here’s the [playlist](https://open.spotify.com/playlist/6LXttaXUKkk86i454kHbos?si=pcfN2SjsQaOkNiORlWXXlw)